Article

 Employees who re-registered and received a new EAD were issued cards expiring March 3, 2026.

-Regardless of the date printed on the card, all Yemen TPS-based work authorization remains valid through the 60-day wind-down period and expires on April 14, 2026.
+Regardless of the date printed on the card, all Yemen TPS-based work authorization remains valid through May 4, 2026 — the 60-day wind-down period following the March 3, 2026 Federal Register notice.

 What Employers Must Do